mathieucaroff/FilRouge/README.md

 In the diagrams `FilRouge/diagram/petrinet-class.ucls` and `doc/uml/2019-10-21-petrinet-class.pdf`, the class and the 5 interfaces available to the user are to the left side.

+## Design choices

+Since we do not have a client to clarify the specification, we had to make design choices.
+In particular:

+- We decided to allow pulling a transition whose pullability critera are not fulfilled
+- We decided to allow places to hold a negative number of counters

+If these behaviors are undesired, we are ready to make changes according to the new specification information the client brings.

 ## Tests